Wong Shu Qi

-Wong Shu Qi (黃書琪 (黄书琪, Huáng Shūqí, N̂g Su-kî); born 26 November 1983) is a Malaysian politician from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) opposition coalition.
-She has served as Member of Parliament (MP) for Kluang since May 2018 and served as Member of the Johor State Legislative Assembly (MLA) for the Senai from May 2013 to May 2018.
-She has also served as the Assistant Political Education Director of DAP since March 2022.
+Wong Shu Qi (黃書琪 (黄书琪, Huáng Shūqí, N̂g Su-kî); born 26 November 1983) is a Malaysian politician, writer and journalist who has served as Chairperson of the Talent Corporation Malaysia Berhad (TalentCorp) since June 2024 and the Member of Parliament (MP) for Kluang since May 2018.
+She served as Deputy Chairperson of the Public Accounts Committee (PAC) from April 2023 to July 2024 and Member of the Johor State Legislative Assembly (MLA) for the Senai from May 2013 to May 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
+She has also served as the Assistant National Publicity Secretary of DAP since March 2025 and the State Deputy Chairperson of DAP of Johor since October 2024.
+She also served as the Assistant National Political Education Director of DAP from March 2022 to March 2025.

 Political career

 She was elected in 2013 general election for the Senai state seat.
 In the 2018 general election, Wong was elected to the Parliament of Malaysia for the Kluang constituency, winning 47,671 of the 80,531 votes cast.